letsencrypt/cp-cps/CPS.md

 ### 9.4.2 Information treated as private

-The privacy policy posted on ISRG’s website (<https://letsencrypt.org/repository/>) identifies information that ISRG treats as private.
+The privacy policy posted on ISRG's website (<https://letsencrypt.org/repository/>) identifies information that ISRG treats as private.

 ### 9.4.3 Information not deemed private

-The privacy policy posted on ISRG’s website (<https://letsencrypt.org/repository/>) identifies information that ISRG does not treat as private.
+The privacy policy posted on ISRG's website (<https://letsencrypt.org/repository/>) identifies information that ISRG does not treat as private.

 ### 9.4.4 Responsibility to protect private information

-ISRG employees and contractors are subject to policies or contractual obligations requiring them to comply with ISRG’s privacy policy (<https://letsencrypt.org/repository/>) or contractual obligations at least as protective of private information as ISRG’s privacy policy.
+ISRG employees and contractors are subject to policies or contractual obligations requiring them to comply with ISRG's privacy policy (<https://letsencrypt.org/repository/>) or contractual obligations at least as protective of private information as ISRG's privacy policy.

 ### 9.4.5 Notice and consent to use private information